 The wrecked pieces of this ship can be found near the "lunar" Sarakiniko beach.
 A tanker called Africa crushed into the lime rock formations during a storm in 2003, as it broke into two and parts of it remained protruding above the sea surface.
-The locals decided to leave it as a tourist attraction but the wrecks are slowly sinking with each passing year.
+The locals decided to leave it as a tourist attraction but the wrecks are gradually sinking.

 Olympia, Amorgos island

 Olympia ended up in the southwest rocks of Amorgos, near Kalotaritissa beach.
 The ship crushed around 1980 after a heavy storm, now lying in a small cove with a tiny beach.
 Needs a short walk on foot to reach.
 As it is in shallow water, anyone can explore it and swim around.
 Olympia is present on some scenes of Luc Besson`s movie The Big Blue.

 There is not much information about the Semiramis ship but locals can tell you a few versions.
 It lies in the northeast part of the quiet Andros island, in a rocky section of the coast.
 The place is accessed via a dirt road starting from the nearby Vori beach.
 Big waves and strong winds are sometimes present in this area, and in such conditions you`d better not approach the ship and the rocks but in calm weather diving and swimming is possible.